eodash/eodash/docs/index.md

 ## Prerequisites

-- Node.js version 18 or higher.
+- Node.js version 24 or higher.
 - Terminal for accessing eodash via its command line interface (CLI).
-- VSCode is recommended, along with the official Vue extension.
+- Your favorite IDE (e.g VSCode), along with the official Vue extension.

 Eodash can be used on its own, or be installed into an existing project.
 In both cases, you can install it with: